 One of the slides I had shared with the audience was one showing three things commonly seen in employees who are engaged:

-Understand the direction the organisation is going in - it’s purpose, mission and objectives, they feel part of something bigger than themselves;
+Understand the direction the organization is going in - it’s purpose, mission and objectives, they feel part of something bigger than themselves;

-Understand how their role impacts and contributes to the organisation’s purpose, mission and objectives;
+Understand how their role impacts and contributes to the organization’s purpose, mission and objectives;

-Genuinely want the organisation to succeed and feel shared success with the organisation.
+Genuinely want the organization to succeed and feel shared success with the organization.

 Debra is our Group Reward Director at Reward Gateway.
 She's our Rewards guru, having over 20 years experience as a rewards leader, speaker, teacher and an author of a book on employee communications.
 She's most recently known as the co-author of "The Rebel Playbook for Employee Engagement," which she's writing with Founder Glenn Elliott.